AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ## Query planning

-Some decision logic is required to choose which access pattern should be used to resolve a query based on the incoming parameters.
+Logic is required to choose which access pattern is best suited to resolve a query based on the provided parameters.

-For instance, given the parameters:
+For instance, given:

 - `language=en`
 - `rating=1 rating=2 rating=3 rating=4 rating=5`

 `AP2` should be used as all ratings are specified, making the filtering a needless cost.
 The results will be the same for more work.

-`AP3a` would be used if only If `rating=2 rating=4` are required.
+`AP3a` would be used if only `rating=2 rating=4` are required.

 If no filtering is specified, `AP1` should be used... and so on.

-The following code snippet demonstrates how a basic implementation looks.
+The following code snippet demonstrates shows a basic implementation.

 ```go
 baseKey := "PRODUCT#" + productID